How Can Fairlie & Lippy Help You Win Your Pennsylvania Drug Case?

 - 30 grams or less: Misdemeanor penalties of up to 30 days in jail and/or a fine of $500

-- More than 30 grams: Penalties increase one year in jail and/or $5,000 in fines
+- More than 30 grams: Penalties increase to a maximum of one year in jail and/or $5,000 in fines

 - Automatic six-month loss of license